The Best Portable Generators for Backup Power

 - Accessories.
 Many things you’d assume are included with a generator must actually be purchased separately, and those incidental costs can add up.
 Wheel kits are often sold separately, as are the transfer switches that enable you to wire the generator’s output to your electrical panel.
 Before you buy a generator, make certain you understand what, if any, components are going to be missing.

 Our Top Picks

-If you’re looking for a generator that runs on either gasoline or propane, look no further than the Champion 3800-Watt Generator.
+If you’re looking for a generator that runs on either gasoline or propane, this Champion Power Equipment portable generator fits the bill.
 It offers a 120-volt, 30-amp RV outlet for powering a camper or motorhome; a 120V, 30A locking outlet for tying the generator into your home’s electrical panel; and two standard 120V, 20A outlets for standard household use.
 It runs up to 20 hours on a single tank of gas or a 20-lb. propane tank, and all of your operations will be safe thanks to its Volt Guard, a built-in surge protector.
 We love the push-button start (no cranking necessary), as well as the unit’s ability to power multiple appliances during an outage.

 2. QUIETEST OPERATION: HONDA EU3000IH 3000W Super Quiet Portable Generator

 Some generators sound like a jet taking off, but this gas-powered Honda 3000-watt generator is welcomingly quiet.
 It produces between 52 to 58 decibels, similar to the sound of a refrigerator running, so your neighbors won’t complain!
 And it’s no slouch where performance is concerned.
 Running almost eight hours on a single tank of gas, the Honda can power small appliances, including microwaves and window air-conditioning units, camping stoves, and power tools though two 120V, 15A household outlets.
 Through the DC outlet, meanwhile, you charge any standard 12V automobile battery.